When AEM instance is installed out-of-the-box, a selection of components are immediately available in the components browser.

-This involves adding or removing the components allowed in the paragraph system for the page.
+This actually involves adding or removing the components allowed in the paragraph system for the page.
 The paragraph system (parsys) is a compound component that contains all other paragraph components.
 The paragraph system allows authors to add components of different types to a page as it contains all other paragraph components.
 Each paragraph type is represented as a component.

 For example, the content of a product page may contain a paragraph system holding the following: